 Well, neck bleeds are caused by the act of shaving itself.
 When shaving, the hair is pulled up, and the skin is pushed to the side.
 The nerves in your skin feel this.

 When these nerves get stimulated by a high amount of force, it triggers a biochemical process that leads to widening blood cells and increased blood flow to that area.

 Shaving can also lead to ingrown hairs, leading to infections, hyperpigmentation, and scarring.

-Once I started shaving, I asked myself the same question, “Why does my neck bleed when I shave?”.
-After doing some research, along with some trial and error, here is what I’ve learned.
+Once I started shaving, I did in fact ask myself the same question, “Why does my neck bleed when I shave?”.
+After doing some research, along with some trial and error, I thought it would be helpful to share what I’ve learned.